 From a first meeting, and with full commitment from all partners, the lead time to submitting an application would typically take a minimum of two months.
 Recruitment can start within a month of a successful submission.
 There are six submission deadlines per year, with a gap over Christmas.
 Partnerships can run for up to three years.
 It is also possible to run two programmes concurrently.

 The KTP associate is employed by the University on behalf of your company, so you do not have an extra person on your payroll.
 The budget also includes allowances for travel, expenses and equipment, all subsidised by the grant.

 The Associate works in the company as a member of staff, keeping to company hours and regulations.
 75% of graduates are offered permanent positions with their companies at the end of the project.
 The project can also draw on University resources, including expertise from other departments, equipment and facilities and our extensive library and online databases.

 The type of project suitable for a KTP is:

 Projects such as new product development, establishment of new operational processes, or development of new client services may be suitable for this type of assistance.

 The steering group for a project can agree changes in objectives, provided that the main context of the project remains the same.

 We endeavour to take the burden of administrative work for the project, so that all you have to do is jointly oversee the graduate with the support of the academic supervisor.

-When the proposal has been accepted by the funding body, the graduate is employed by the University to work in the company for approximately 90% of their time.
+When the proposal has been accepted by the funding body, the associate is employed by the University to work in the company for approximately 90% of their time.
 The remaining time is spent on professional and personal development or training, which often brings added benefits to the project.
-The academic supervisor will spend approximately 10% of their time with the graduate to ensure knowledge is transferred.
-If appropriate, the graduate may have the opportunity to also study for a higher degree.
+The academic supervisor will spend approximately 10% of their time with the associate to ensure knowledge is transferred.
+If appropriate, the associate may have the opportunity to also study for a higher degree.